 Parents have legitimate concerns about just what is going on in their children’s physical or virtual classrooms over the last several months.
 Now is a good time for concerned parents to re-think the possibilities and consider a change to something better.

 Experimenting with children’s education has never returned positive results.
 These innovations always fail and give way to the next great idea.
 In the end, children are the victims of these experiments and the consequences for their future often severe.

-Catholic classical education is already well-proven as they best way to educate children.
+Catholic classical education is well-proven as the best way to educate children.
 We go beyond vague talking points about how education prepares kids for college and career, and emphasize the critical importance of a Catholic education on the intellectual AND religious formation of children.
 We prepare them to think critically and with faith so that they can successfully meet the challenges of this life while they look forward to life in heaven.

 What makes the Regina Academies different?

 The Regina Academies are independent Catholic schools, founded to provide a classical model of education that forms students in wisdom and virtue through a proven successful pedagogical method referred to as the trivium.
 No innovation, no fads, no Common Core, no Critical Race Theory or other ideologies… just a solid Catholic education based upon the natural developmental stages of childhood using a time-tested method that has proven successful over many centuries.

 The Regina Academies’ mission statement makes our overall objective clear: